Click on the dropdown button to translate.

 Isaiah 64:5 “All of us are like someone unclean, all our righteous deeds like menstrual rags [the most filthy thing he could think of]; we wither, all of us, like leaves; and our misdeeds blow us away like the wind.”
 (CJB)

-Wow!
-That’s what God thinks of the “righteous deeds” we do.
-They are all tainted by our own self interest.
-Yikes!
-Only if the Spirit of Christ - in us - motivates our “works,” are those actions worthy in the site of God.
-Without Him - without the perfect love of God that flows from Him, our works are dead and accomplish nothing in the heavenly sense.
+Only if the Spirit of Christ - in us - motivates our “works,” are those actions “worthy” in the site of God.
+Why?
+Because those “works” actually came from Christ, not from us.
+Without Him - without the perfect love of God that flows through Him to us, our works are dead and accomplish nothing in the heavenly sense.

 Deuteronomy 9:6 "Know therefore, that the LORD your God is not giving you this good land to possess because of your righteousness; for you are a stubborn people.
 RSV